Enter your email and download

 Researching your competition would be the best tip I could give you.

 Find similar dropshipping websites, and conduct a market analysis on what customers are interested in.
-By doing this, you are getting a better idea of what your intended-audience wants from your store.
+By doing this, you are getting a better idea of what your intended-audience wants from your eCommerce business.

 You want to stand out, so even if you find their branding is successful, you need to find a way to differentiate yourself from them.